slippyex/ym2149-rs/ARCHITECTURE.md

 - Low-resource environments
 - Simple PSG experimentation

 **Note:** `SoftPlayer` has been disabled due to circular dependencies.
-Use `Ym6Player` with `SoftSynth` backend once generic backend support is implemented in ym2149-ym-replayer.
+Use `YmPlayer` with `SoftSynth` backend once generic backend support is implemented in ym2149-ym-replayer.

 ---